TonySoukkeo/BoulderingLeague/README.md

 	- Normal members can keep track of their progress, by selectecting a route as complete
 	- Has overall stats tied to each indidual profiles
 	- Finding a route specifically hard to climb?
 Check out the comments section on each route to see what each climber 	      has done

+** UPDATE 07-02-2019 **

+	- Added in achievements, that each climber can unlock
+	- Added in xp leveling system (Route climbed along with unlocking achievements carry certain xp points)